rcmonteiro/quake-log-parser/README.md

 - Changed the JSON output for matches to use as array instead of object, each item in the array is a match, with a unique id.
 - A simple CI pipeline was implemented using GitHub Actions to run the unit tests
 - The project was set up to use eslint and prettier, with some custom rules to enforce the code style.
+- The idea using an API to serve the reports was inspired to deliver a simple solution to test the project with the swagger documentation.
+My first idea was to build a CLI interface, but I think using the API and some SOLID principles is a better approach to deliver the solution in this test.
 - There are some comments with `TODO` in the code, for future improvements.